 First, a little 2020 update:

-The first step in making the Cocoon Brooches is to cut the individual wire components.
-I always make a ‘frame’, in this case a rectangle, then measure the inside length (using metal dividers and a metal ruler, labelled in the tools photo) and cut the wire that will go inside the structure.
-I use a jeweller’s saw, with very thin saw blades that cut neatly, without creating much silver waste (also in the tools photo for reference).
+The first step in making the Cocoon Brooches is to cut the long wire coil into individual components.
+The process of cutting or sawing metal using a jeweller's saw is called piercing.
+I always make a wire frame, in this case a rectangle, then measure the inside length using metal dividers and a ruler, and cut the small lengths of wire that will go inside the structure.
+I use extremely thin saw blades that cut neatly without creating much silver waste.

 Once all of the individual pieces of wire are cut, I arrange them inside the frame.
 I will usually solder one half of the components together at once, followed by the other half.
 Soldering is a process of joining silver together using silver solder, which is a silver alloy that has a lower melting point than silver itself.
 This means the solder will melt and join the silver parts together before the silver reaches its melting point and the piece is ruined.
 This can be quite the balancing act as depending on the type of solder, the difference in melting points can be quite small and the danger of melting a part of the piece is ever present!
 The solder melts with the help of flux which can come in a variety of forms.
 I use a thick white paste that acts as a cleaning and flowing agent.
 I heat the flux and solder using a hand-held torch until the solder melts completely, creating a strong joint.
 Once all the pieces are soldered, the structure gets a thorough clean in a pickle, which is a warm acid-based solution.
 A pickle works best when it's kept at a high temperature, so I keep mine steadily warm in a tiny slow cooker.
 The acid removes all oxides from silver, returning it back to a lovely, clean state.